starling021/httprealmx/docs/plugins.md

     name = 'Example'
     version = '1.0'
 ```
 As you can see, there are some parameters i did not said about.
-These are `name` `name`, and `version`.
+These are `url`, name`, and `version`.

 |Parameter|Type|Description|
 |-|-|-|